kilzm/nixos-config/README.md

 - Kitty
 - ZSH (with Starship prompt)
 - Neovim
-- Everything in the Nord color scheme
+- Everything in the Kanagawa color scheme